 The secretariat of the United Nations Conference on Trade and Development (UNCTAD) is implementing a programme on international investment arrangements.
 It seeks to help developing countries to participate as effectively as possible in international investment rule-making.
-The programme embraces policy research and development, including the preparation of a series of issues papers; human resources capacity-building and institution-building, including national seminars, regional symposia and training courses; and support to intergovernmental consensus-building, as well as dialogues between negotiators and groups of civil society.
+The programme embraces policy research and development, including the preparation of a series of issues papers; human resources capacity-building and institution-building, including national seminars, regional symposia, and training courses; and support to intergovernmental consensus-building.

 This paper is part of a new Series on International Investment Policies for Development.
 It builds on, and expands, UNCTAD's Series on Issues in International Investment Agreements.
-Like the previous one, this new series is addressed to government officials, corporate executives, representatives of non-governmental organizations, officials of international agencies and researchers.
+Like the previous one, this new series is addressed to Government officials, corporate executives, representatives of non-governmental organizations, officials of international agencies and researchers.

-The series seeks to provide a balanced analysis of issues that may arise in the context of international approaches to investment rule-making and their impact on development.
-Its purpose is to contribute to a better understanding of difficult technical issues and their interaction, and of innovative ideas that could contribute to an increase in the development dimension of IIAs.
+The Series seeks to provide a balanced analysis of issues that may arise in the context of international approaches to investment rule-making and their impact on development.
+Its purpose is to contribute to a better understanding of difficult technical issues and their interaction, and of innovative ideas that could contribute to an increase in the development dimension of international investment agreements.

-The series is produced by a team led by James Zhan.
-The team members are Victoria Aranda, Amare Bekele, Hamed El-Kady, Anna Joubin-Bret, Joachim Karl, Martin Molinuevo, Anca Radu, Marie-Estelle Rey, Elizabeth Tuerk and Jörg Weber.
-Khalil Hamdani provides overall guidance.
-The members of the Review Committee are Mark Kantor, Mark Koulen, Peter Muchlinski, Antonio Parra, Patrick Robinson, Pierre Sauvé, M. Sornarajah and Kenneth Vandevelde.
+The Series is produced by a team led by Karl P. Sauvant and James Zhan.
+The members of the team include Victoria Aranda, Amare Bekele, Hamed El-Kady, Anna Joubin-Bret, Martin Molinuevo and Jörg Weber.
+This paper was prepared by Amare Bekele, Hamed El-Kady, Elizabeth Türk and Jörg Weber.

+Members of the Review Committee are Mark Kantor, Mark Koulen, Antonio Parra, Patrick Robinson, Pierre Sauvé, M. Sornarajah and Kenneth Vandevelde.
+The Series' principal advisor is Peter Muchlinski.